Before you apply

 Registration application fee: $350 incl.
 GST for New Zealand-trained applicants.

 Practising licence application fee: $250 incl.
 GST - the licence period is 2 years from the date of registration.

 Payment can be made by credit or debit card for your registration and licence.

 For your registration to be approved by the Board, you must first successfully complete the required training.

 |Registration class||Minimum amount of work experience required||Work description|

-registered as electrician for not less 6000 hours and completed 6000 hours mining PEW
+Been registered as an Electrician for a minimum of 3 years and completed 6000 hours mining PEW

 |Electrician||8000 hours||All electrical work (except work in a mining operation) and includes:

 |Electrician (Endorsed Mining)||8000 hours including 2000 in mining operation||All electrical work of an electrician as above, but also includes work in a mining operation and includes: